 There Is No Right Or Wrong

-So, if you’re choosing a practitioner, choose the one that seems the most authentic.
-Choose the one who radiates truth and integrity, love and true belief in the healing process.
+So, if you’re choosing a practitioner or instructor, choose the one who seems the most authentic.
+Choose the one who radiates truth, integrity, love and true belief in the healing process.
 It doesn’t really matter what style of energy healing they practice.
 If you’re choosing a style to study, find the one that most closely matches your philosophical likes and behavioural preferences.
 If you like doing things with your hands more than being still, for example, a meditative healing style would not be effective for you.
 Go with what you know.
 Go with what you like.

 In my case, I’ve studied and teach all the different categories I’ve discussed here.
 Which do I like the most?
 You know, it depends on my mood.
 Some days, I like just Being.
 Other days, I like Doing.
 In any case, I KNOW I’m going to get marvellous results, and my clients know that, too.
 As such, whatever I do on any particular day doesn’t really matter.
-(In the spirit of full disclosure, most of my work these days is of pure, focused meditation and intentions.
-The results are usually remarkable.)
+Zero-Point QiGong, Living Intentionally’s own modality, includes technique styles from all the various categories we’ve discussed.
+It even has a set of moving forms for energy cultivation.

 The world of energy healing is all about the Law of Attraction and manifesting.
+In fact, the most important word is: INTENTION!
 It is all about holding an intention of well-being, seeing it as having already transpired and being real.
 It is in seeing your client – or yourself – as being perfectly healthy in every possible way, for the highest possible good.